UVic-Data-Science-for-SE/course/README.md

 | Paper summary blog posts                          | 15%   |
 | Participation                                     | 10%   |

-**Course participation**: 10%
+**Course engagement**: 10%
 Based on class discussions, forum posts, and group participation.
 We will use Sli.do or similar tool to enable participation for those less comfortable with speaking in class.
+At the midway point, I will post interim engagement marks so you can assess your standing.
+Not coming to class, not doing readings, failing to attend group meetings, are all good ways to get a 0 for this component.

 **Blog Posts**: 15% Assessed using a series of short, 400 word or so forum posts.
 See the description of how to do [blog posts](blogposts.md).